NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Users can install and use a `Globus Connect Personal <https://www.globus.org/globus-connect-personal>`_ endpoint to transfer larger files.
-The RDHPCS reminds all users who perform transfers out of the cloud of using a Globus endpoint, all egress charges will be applied to the project.
-This includes data stored in a CSP public, free to access, repositories, like the NOAA `NODD
+The RDHPCS reminds all users who perform transfers out of the cloud of using a Globus endpoint that all egress charges will be applied to the project.
+This includes data stored in a CSP public, free to access repositories, like the NOAA `NODD
 <https://www.noaa.gov/information-technology/open-data-dissemination>`_.

 Getting Help
 ============

-Please use the :ref:`RDHPCS Cloud Help Desk <getting_help>` for questions or assistance.
+Please reference the :ref:`RDHPCS Cloud Help Desk <getting_help>` page for questions or assistance.

 Training Videos
 ===============

-NOAA RDHPCS Cloud Computing team, along with
-Parallel Works, presents training sessions for Cloud users.
+The NOAA RDHPCS Cloud Computing team along with Parallel Works presents training sessions for Cloud users.
 Recorded sessions and other materials are linked below.

 .. note::